-Every coach or counsellor awarded a diploma at the Academie voor Coaching en Counselling endorses and adheres to the Code of Ethics, as stated below, and commits himself to the following principles in practising their profession as a coach.
+Every coach/counsellor, who is awarded a diploma at the Academy for Coaching and Counselling, endorses and adheres to the Code of Ethics, as stated below, and commits himself to the following principles in practising their profession as a coach/counsellor.

-For the sake of readability, we use the term ‘coach’ here.
-In the text below, you can also see the term ‘counsellor’ where ‘coach’ is mentioned.
+For the sake of simplicity and readability, we only use the term ‘coach’ in the text below.
+However, with the term ‘coach’, we intend to refer to both ‘coach’ and ‘counsellor’.

-The Academie voor Coaching en Counselling (ACC) strives for a world in which people use their talents to bring out the best in themselves and others.
-ACC coaches guide clients through a process aimed at getting the best out of themselves and life.
-This ethical code promotes the well-being and safety of these clients.
+The Academy for Coaching and Counselling (ACC) strives for a world in which people use their talents to bring out the best in themselves and others.
+ACC-coaches guide their clients through a process which focuses on getting the best out of those clients and their lives.
+This Code of Conduct aims to safeguard the well-being and safety of those clients.

 A coach treats everyone with respect and integrity based on the principle of equality.
 This means that a coach is impartial, does not discriminate and does not exclude anyone on the grounds of gender, race, orientation or other.
 The coach is the instrument through which people can find themselves and their path in life.
 They guide people, keeping in mind that every person follows their own path and knows what is good for themselves.
 By promoting awareness, the coach helps contribute to a liveable world for people, animals and the environment.

 Integrity and confidentiality

 Two of the most important values for a coach are integrity and confidentiality.
 Clients must be able to trust that a coach will comply with the agreements made and will follow through with what they say they will do.